mdabrowski1990/uds/docs/source/pages/messages.rst

 AddressingType
 ``````````````
-:python:`AddressingType` is used to determine type of transmission (one/many recipients and communication model).
+:python:`AddressingType` is used to determine type of transmission (one/many recipient(s) and communication model).

 .. code-block::  python